LeoIacca/rPOP/README.md

 - Set origin to center of image

 Your choice will be applied to all the images you inputed in the previous step.

+The code performing the reset of the origin is from <b>F. Yamashita</b> and is part of an ac/pc co-registration script (parent function available at: http://www.nemotos.net/scripts/acpc_coreg.m)

 ### You will be then required to choose a Warping Templates option four choices: